mihailistov/mihailistov.ca/index.md

 ---
 ## Hi, I'm Mihai.

-### I'm a tinkerer, wilderness lover, and fan of all things 2 wheels.
+### I'm a tinkerer 🪛, wilderness lover 🏔, and fan of all things 2 wheels 🛵.

 I'm that guy who can entertain any idea and am constantly trying new things.
 I enjoy having a routine but I also love learning ways to consciously improve it.